 Carbon in our Designs

 To address our role in climate change, we carefully focus on improving the energy efficiency, and, more broadly, reducing the carbon associated with the construction and operation of our designs.
 We strive to be a carbon-neutral firm, and although we still have a long way to go, below are the steps we are taking to get there.

 Where We Are

 Achieving carbon-neutrality in our design work is no small goal; carbon is, quite literally, everywhere.
-While we have proven that we can design one type of net-zero energy building our work in K-12 environments is testamentcan we translate that work comprehensively throughout our many practice areas?
-Can we design net-zero energy buildings ranging from schools to hospitals, on dense urban sites.
-50 stories tall?
+While we have proven that we can design one type of net-zero energy buildingour work in K-12 environments is testamentcan we translate that work comprehensively throughout our many practice areas?
+Can we design net-zero energy buildings ranging from schools to hospitals, on dense urban sites, 50 stories tall?
 And what about the carbon emitted by the utility providing the power for that skyscraper?
 Or the carbon emitted by the employees commuting to their new office location?
 The many different factors that comprise a carbon neutral future require a multi-disciplinary response.
 As a firm, we must focus on all things-embodied and operational carbon-but also be advocates for the development of cleaner power grids, environmentally healthier materials, and smarter technology for carbon sequestration and capture.

 Here's where we stand on this path:

-AIA 2030

-Perkins Eastman has been a signatory of the AIA 2030 Commitment since 2014.
+AIA 2030 Perkins Eastman has been a signatory of the AIA 2030 Commitment since 2014.
 Collecting all of the data from the portfolio of our 24 studios, 18 practice areas, and nearly 1,200-person firm, has been challenging, but we are proud of the progress we have made thus far.
 We are committed to transparently representing our portfolio within and outside of our organization.
 We are also committed to sharing performance-related data with our industry peers in an open-source framework that encourages discourse.
 This year, we submitted 95% of our eligible projects.
 Out of these submitted projects, 48% used energy modeling tools in their design process.
 Our average %pEUI reduction compared to CBECS 2003 baselines is 49.8%.
 With this, we were able to prevent 555,012 MTCO2e emissions.
 AIA 2030 Challenge Submission Highlights From This Year:

-We submitted 307 projects in 2022

-49.8%

-Predicted Energy Use Intensity
+49.8% Predicted Energy Use Intensity (pEUI) reduction

-(pEUI) reduction

-ALL 20

-of our top-performing projects

-were designed with

-energy modeling software

-This equates to saving 555,012 Metric Tons of CO2
+of these projects are targeting Net Zero Energy This equates to saving 555,012 Metric Tons of CO2

+Energy Modeled Projects

 AIA 2030 Challenge

-2022 Submission

 Average Percentage Predicted Energy Usage Intensity (pEUI) Reduction